 In most cases, acquiring or dispatching products of animal origin (POAO) within the European Union (EU) is straightforward, although you should take care to keep up to date with changes.

-Goods are generally classified as being in free circulation if they have been imported through a Border Inspection Post (BIP) anywhere in the EU.
+Goods are generally classified as being in free circulation if they have been imported through a Border Control Post (BCP) anywhere in the EU.
 For example, if a consignment has passed the import checks at a port in Germany, it is usually free to travel from there to the UK.
 However, you will need to ensure that the relevant documentation travels with each consignment to enable it to pass through ports.

 The paperwork you need varies according to which type of POAO you are moving.
 Find specific requirements for importing each type of POAO.